When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 PrivateVPN's mobile app home screen displays basic info, including the connection status, session length, and connected server.
 Turn the VPN on by clicking the big power button, which should turn green once connected.
 You can switch servers by clicking "Change" beside your current server location.

-To access more settings, click the hamburger menu in the top-left corner.
-You'll see three options: My Account, VPN Settings, and Help/Support.
+To access more settings, tap the hamburger menu in the top-left corner.
+You'll see three options: Account, VPN Settings, and Help Support.
+You can view PrivateVPN's Privacy Policy and Terms of Use here as well.
 The VPN Settings section is where you tweak encryption, protocol, and Stealth VPN settings.

 Overall, our experience with PrivateVPN's desktop and mobile apps was smooth and beginner-friendly.
-There were no overwhelming VPN settings in either app, and we were able to easily navigate and locate all the important features.
+Neither app had overwhelming VPN settings, and we were able to navigate and locate all the important features easily.

 Media Streaming, Torrenting, and Gaming Support